Does the Safe and Sound Protocol Work for Anxiety and Trauma? A Therapist in Dallas Weighs In

 The Safe and Sound Protocol works by toning the vagus nerve, making it easier for the brain and body to transition into states of safety, resilience, and connection rather than staying stuck in high alert or shutdown mode.

-What the Research Says About SSP
+What the Research Says About the Safe and Sound Protocol

-Safe and Sound Protocol isn’t just a wellness trend.
+Safe and Sound Protocol (SSP) isn’t just a wellness trend.
 It has been shown that by supporting vagus nerve function and autonomic nervous system regulation, the Safe and Sound Protocol can lead to meaningful improvements.

 Clinical Trials have demonstrated significant improvements in: